 - The LLP’s annual accounting period for financial and tax purposes shall be the financial year as defined in the LLP Act.

-‘LLP Partners contribution’ section: This section will look something like this
+‘LLP Partners contribution’ section:

 - Documentation of Contribution.
 Promptly after any Partner contributes to the LLP, the LLP shall file in the LLP’s records